YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/out.md

 `out` allows you to pass parameters using **references** and to **change the values** of those parameters as well.

+`out` is used to state that the parameter passed must be modified by the method.

 > The `out` keyword is identical to the `ref` keyword, with the exception that `ref` needs the variable to be initialized prior to being passed.
 It is similar to `ref` keyword.
 But the main difference between `ref` and `out` keyword is that ref needs that the variable must be initialized before it passed to the method.
 But out parameter doesn’t require the variables to be initialized before it passed to the method.

 -   In c#, `out` keyword is used to pass arguments to the method as a **reference type**.